 - Your entry includes mainly syndicated, borrowed, reprinted or stock material.

 - Your entry is the work of another person and you had no direct involvement.

 - The work plan exceeds the stated length limits.

 - The entry form is incomplete or inaccurate.

-- The work plan was not completed and in use between January 1, 2018 and the date of submission, unless the entry spans multiple years or has not be previously evaluated.
+- The work plan was not completed and in use between Jan.
+1, 2020 and the date of submission, unless the entry spans multiple years or has not been previously evaluated.

 - Electronic files contain viruses, if they disable or require disabling of any part of the computer system used during evaluation, or if evaluators cannot view work samples using the instructions provided.

 - Work sample is larger than 100 pages.

 Want to know what evaluators are looking for when they judge an entry?
 The resources on IABC’s Gold Quill website guide entry preparation; check your work against the criteria before you submit it.